A9HORA/Grapher/README.md

 ### Execute JS Bundles (Node.js)

-7. **Click "Execute JS Bundles"** in the toolbar to run captured JavaScript files through a sandboxed Node.js VM.
-This discovers dynamically assembled GraphQL operations that regex-based static parsing can't reconstruct — for example, queries built at runtime using `.concat()`, ternary expressions, or variable references.
+7. **Click "Execute JS Bundles"** in the toolbar to run captured JavaScript files through a two-stage analysis pipeline that discovers dynamically assembled GraphQL operations.

-   The feature works as follows:
+   **Stage 1 — Static Variable Resolution** (preprocesses raw JS source text):
+   - Scans the JS source for string variable assignments (`var y = "... on RecentSearchHotel { ... }"`, `let query = "query Foo { ... }"`, `const FRAGMENT = "..."`)
+   - Builds a variable name → string value map
+   - Finds GraphQL base query strings with `.concat()` chains and resolves each argument:
+     - String literal `"..."` → used directly
+     - Variable reference `y` → substituted from the map
+     - Ternary `cond ? y : ""` → empty fallback means additive fragment, `y` is included
+     - Ternary `cond ? varA : varB` → both non-empty, both emitted as separate operations
-   - Grapher extracts a companion Node.js script (`grapher-executor.js`) from the JAR
+   - Captures standalone GraphQL fragments from the variable map

-   - For each captured JS file with a response body, it saves the body to a temp file
-   - Runs `node grapher-executor.js <temp_file>` in a sandboxed `vm.createContext()` environment
+   **Stage 2 — Sandboxed VM Execution** (runs the bundle in an isolated context):
-   - The sandbox intercepts `JSON.stringify()` and `fetch()` calls to capture assembled GraphQL operations
+   - Executes the bundle with intercepted `JSON.stringify()` and `fetch()` calls
+   - Triggers Webpack chunk callbacks to execute module factories
-   - After execution, it scans all Webpack module exports for GraphQL strings
+   - Scans all Webpack module exports for GraphQL strings after execution

-   - Captured operations appear in the table with source "JS Executed (Node.js)"
+   Results from both stages are merged and deduplicated.
+The companion Node.js script (`grapher-executor.js`) is bundled inside the JAR and extracted at runtime.

-   **Node.js path discovery**: Grapher automatically searches common Node.js installation paths (`/usr/local/bin/node`, `/opt/homebrew/bin/node`, `~/.nvm/`, etc.) since Burp's JRE does not inherit the user's shell PATH.
+   **Node.js path discovery**: Grapher automatically searches common installation paths (`/usr/local/bin/node`, `/opt/homebrew/bin/node`, `~/.nvm/`, etc.) since Burp's JRE does not inherit the user's shell PATH.
 If auto-discovery fails, a file chooser dialog lets you manually locate the `node` binary.

    **Security**: The sandbox has no access to the real file system, network, `process`, or `require`.
-The JS file is read **outside** the sandbox by trusted code; the untrusted bundle runs **inside** the sandbox with only fake browser globals.
+The JS file is read outside the sandbox by trusted code; the untrusted bundle runs inside the sandbox with only fake browser globals.
 A 10-second VM timeout kills runaway execution.

 ### Exporting Results